eBay Money Back Guarantee

 The seller overstated the value of the item, which caused customs fees to be higher

 When an item doesn't match the listing description

 If a buyer receives an item that doesn't match the listing description, the buyer needs to request a return from My eBay.
 The seller should address the buyer's concern and offer a solution, such as accepting a return, offering a replacement or refund.

 If the buyer doesn't receive a response or solution, or returns the item but doesn't receive a refund or replacement from the seller, the buyer can ask us to step in and help.

-If asked to step in and help, we review the item description and any other information about the item that the buyer and seller provide.
+If asked to step in and help, we review the item description, photos of the item, if provided by the buyer or seller, and any other information about the item that the buyer and seller provide.
 If we can't determine that the item matches the listing description, if the seller has already offered a return, or the seller's stated return window and policy applies, we may ask the buyer to return the item to the seller.

 When an item is returned to the seller